Tcriss/Tcriss/README.md

 # Hey, I'm Cristian Tejeda👨🏽‍💻

+I simple guy who loves programming like art.

+I like to build projects where I feel passionate, creative and professional.
+I focus very much in the user experience because a love what I do.

 ## About Me:

-- 🖥️ Currently learning Software Development at ITLA
+- 🖥️ Graduated from Software Development technologist at ITLA.
-- 👨🏽‍💻 I want to become a full-stack Web Dev
+- 👨🏽‍💻 I want to build usefull apps and sites.
+- 🧠 I encourrage people to never stop learning.
+- 🎖️ Don't loose hope when learning new things.

 &nbsp;
 ## Languages: